"Metropolis" around the World

 Censorship/Classification: Unknown

-Release is based on the “Pollock” cut.
-I could not find if the print reached Australia from the U.S. or
+Release is based on the "Pollock" cut.
+The print reached Australia from the U.K.

 Luxemburg